atmanihanan/Value-at-Risk/README.md

 However, the parameter that remains unknown here is $n$

-\noindent To estimate the value of $n$, we will use two methods, which are given as follows:
+ To estimate the value of $n$, we will use two methods, which are given as follows:

-\subsubsection{Var-t}
+### Var-t
 In this model, we opt for the method of moments to express the mean, variance, and excess kurtosis in the following manner:
 \\
  $$\mathbb{E}(R) = \mu$$